kstenschke/doShell/README.md

 ### Features

-* Automation of mimicked user control of (foremost) web browser and terminal operations
+* Automate mimicked user control of (foremost) web browser and terminal operations
 * Built-in shorthand commands to ease operations that differ per platform or are not easily memorable in plain shell script